Employment and employee benefits in Switzerland: overview

 The Federal Statute on Employment and its regulations also contain provisions on shift workers, mainly providing for a periodical change of shift hours, a balance between day and night shifts, maximum working time and rest days.
 Specific rules also apply with respect to resting days for companies with continuous working (24/7).
 In particular, employees must be granted at least 61 weekly resting days of at least 35 consecutive hours (including the daily rest time).
 Out of these, 26 resting days must in principle fall on a Sunday.

-Minimum holiday entitlement
+Minimum paid holiday entitlement

 The minimum holiday entitlement is four weeks per year (Article 329a, Code of Obligations).
 For employees under the age of 20, the minimum is five weeks.
 It is possible for the parties to contractually agree on a longer holiday entitlement.